Crecker2/study/_posts/2018-10-15-midterm-study-guide.md

 ## Problems with the Codes of Conduct:

 It's pretty toothless and vague.
-Journalists still take nudes through windows and TMZ are still complete and total fucking fuckwads.
+Journalists still take nudes through windows.
 IPSO has a standards board but they've never actually filed and charged a complaint, no newspapers have ever been sued, and participation with IPSO is entirely voluntary.